AllenInstitute/biofile-finder/dev-docs/04-versioning-and-deployment.md

 1. Trigger a project-wide version bump and publish the new version of `fms-file-explorer-core` to `npmjs.org`: https://jenkins.corp.alleninstitute.org/job/desktop-apps/job/fms-file-explorer/job/master/build (select "Version packages in the monorepo and publish @aics/fms-file-explorer-core" for "JOB_TYPE" and whichever semver bump for "VERSION_BUMP_TYPE" makes sense).
-Under the hood, `lerna` is used to bump the versions of each of the subpackges within the repo.
+Under the hood, `lerna` is used to bump the versions of each of the subpackages within the repo.
 Additionally, `lerna` will handle bumping the version of `fms-file-explorer-core` referenced in the `package.json` of `fms-file-explorer-electron` and `fms-file-explorer-web`.
 Last, using credentials stored in Jenkins, `npm publish` is run _specifically_ within the `fms-file-explorer-core` subpackage.